Blockchain-World-News/FIL-DC-Allocator/README.md

 5. Submit an [application](https://github.com/Blockchain-World-News/FIL-DC-Allocator/issues/new/choose) for DataCap from an allocator.

 6. Use the DataCap in a storage deal.

-# Filecoin Plus Reference Site
-There are three resources you can use to check the current status of the Filecoin+ deals and participants:

- - The [Filecoin Pulse dashboard](https://filecoinpulse.pages.dev/allocators/) includes visualizations of and tables for data about Filecoin Plus deals on the Filecoin blockchain, organized by Allocators, Clients, and Storage Providers.
- - The [Datacap Stats dashboard](https://datacapstats.io) shows DataCap allocations, including the number of allocators, clients, and storage providers.
-You can also see number and size of deals.
- - The [Starboard Dashboard](https://dashboard.starboard.ventures/market-deals) includes network health data related to Filecoin Plus verified deals.

 # Diligence Clients